 “Pre-retirement too often consists of when you finish your last day at work and wondering how you’re going to get through the next 20 to 30 years,” Erenberger says.
 “Well before your retirement date, you should start thinking about what retirement’s going to look like and laying the foundation for it.”

-Here are seven things you can consider doing today that may help make retirement go more smoothly.
+Here are seven things you can do to prepare for retirement now that may help the transition go more smoothly when the time comes.

 Retirement planning should start in your head, not in your bank account.
 “Planning for retirement is like planning for a vacation.
 Most people want to know where they’re going, where they’re going to be staying and what attractions there are to see along the way,” Erenberger says.
 “If you sit down and get a clear understanding of what’s important to you, you’ve got a much greater chance of accomplishing that.”

 “If you focus on paring back instead of spending during pre-retirement, you can save a lot, fast,” says Erenberger.
-Pre-retirement is a good time to get back to personal finance basics like budgeting.
+As you begin actively mapping out your retirement income plan in pre-retirement, consider also revisiting personal finance basics like budgeting and tracking expenses.

 “If you track your spending for a few months to see where your money is going, you may discover opportunities to save a significant amount for retirement without having a big impact on your lifestyle,” she adds.